yotamsh1023/campage/FACEBOOK_APP_CONFIG.md

 - For development, you can test with your own account first

 ### CORS Errors
-- Make sure the server is running on port 3001
+- When using Supabase, ensure the site you're testing from is listed as an authorized domain in Supabase Auth settings
-- Check that `API_BASE_URL` in `script.js` matches your server URL
+- If you still run the local Express server, verify it's available on port 3001

 ## Security Reminders